-The proposal should be continually updated so that it fully reflects the feedback from peers and committee members at the time of the oral defense.
-Some students use the proposal as a public-facing component of their project, as an artist statement or whitepaper.
-Others use it solely as a form of communication with their committee.
+The proposal should be continually updated so that it fully reflects the feedback from peers and committee members at the time of the oral

 Regardless of where it fits within the project, the proposal is where students develop and articulate the theoretical backdrop of their project, demonstrating what they have learned in coursework.
 It also guides committees as they carry out evaluation.